Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 Army Stats and Trends

-- This year, the Black Knights have two against the spread wins in three games as an underdog of 2.5 points or more.
+- The Black Knights have covered the spread twice this season when underdogs by 2.5 points or more (in three chances).

-- Army's games this year have hit the over on four of seven set point totals (57.1%).
+- Army's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).

-- Army is 2-3 against the spread and 4-1 overall when the team scores more than 16.8 points.
+- When Army puts up more than 16.8 points, it is 2-3 against the spread and 4-1 overall.

-- The Black Knights have turned the ball over six times, five fewer times than the Falcons have forced turnovers (11).
+- This season the Black Knights have six turnovers, five fewer than the Falcons have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.